Configuration

 orJuliaProject.toml

-in a central location, for example/software/mpi/julia
+in a central location (for example/software/mpi/julia

-or in the same directory as the MPI library module, and add the following contents:[extras] MPIPreferences = "3da0fdf6-3ccc-4f1b-acd9-58baa6c99267" [preferences.MPIPreferences] _format = "1.0" abi = "OpenMPI" binary = "system" libmpi = "/software/mpi/lib/libmpi.so" mpiexec = "/software/mpi/bin/mpiexec"
+, or in the same directory as the MPI module file), and add the following contents:[extras] MPIPreferences = "3da0fdf6-3ccc-4f1b-acd9-58baa6c99267" [preferences.MPIPreferences] _format = "1.0" abi = "OpenMPI" binary = "system" libmpi = "/software/mpi/lib/libmpi.so" mpiexec = "/software/mpi/bin/mpiexec"

 updating the contents of the